-For detailed information about querying logs or data views, see the Control Manager Administrator's Guide or the Control Manager Tutorial.
+For detailed information about querying logs or data views, see the Control Manager Administrator's Guide.

 To query and view Network VirusWall Enforcer device logs:

 1. Click Products on the main menu.
 2. Select the desired Network VirusWall Enforcer device or folder from the Product Directory tree.
 3. Click Logs from the Product Directory menu.
 The Ad Hoc Query Step 2: Data View screen appears.